wikimedia/eslint-plugin-no-jquery/docs/rules/no-support.md

 Disallows the [`$.support`](https://api.jquery.com/jQuery.support/) property.

-📋 This rule is enabled in `plugin:no-jquery/deprecated-1.9`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-1.9`.

 ## Rule details